-If your partner is making you feel crazy – and accusing you of being too sensitive to make the "crazy" label stick – the problem might not be all in your head.
-There's a term for this kind of undercover relationship manipulation that turns into a total mindfuck.
-Psychologists commonly refer to it as "gaslighting."
+You've probably heard the term floating around — but what is gaslighting, really?
+In short, it's a kind of undercover relationship manipulation that turns into a total mindfuck.
+If your partner is making you feel crazy — and accusing you of being too sensitive to make the "crazy" label stick — the problem might not be all in your head.

-Gaslighting is a form of emotional abuse in which the one doing it tries to get power over his victim by making her think she's crazy, out of sorts and "off."
+Gaslighting is a form of emotional abuse in which the one doing it tries to get power over his or her victim by making them think they are crazy, out of sorts and "off."
 The gaslighter lies to, manipulates and questions the other person for control.
 And though it can happen with your boss, a parent or friends, it's perhaps most common in romantic relationships.
 In guy-girl couples, it's often the man in the abuser role and the woman as the victim, but it can work the other way around too.

 "The more powerful gaslighter attempts to define the reality of a less powerful gaslightee — and the person in the one-down position allows that to happen," Dr. Robin Stern, a licensed psychotherapist and the author of The Gaslight Effect, says in her Psychology Today blog.

 1. You're often left feeling confused and crazy

 If your guy frequently tells you you're crazy and twists things around so that it seems like you're being irrational or unreasonable, that's a telltale red flag he's gaslighting you.
 And if you feel confused a lot and actually believe you're losing it, that's an ominous sign, too.

 2. You keep doubting yourself

 Gaslighting victims start believing their abuser's perception of reality instead of their own.

 "The gaslightee begins to second-guess herself because she has allowed another person to define her reality and erode her judgment," Stern says.
 So if your guy is constantly raising his eyebrows at you and spins things in such a way that you seriously doubt your own version of events, take a long, hard look at what's going on.